Speed, fatigue and alcohol remain the main causes of death and injury on Australian roads.

 A design registration protects the overall appearance of a product if it is “new and distinctive” compared to the “prior art base” of existing designs.
 This form of IP protection takes into account the product’s shape, configuration, pattern and ornamentation.
 Registered design rights give the owner a monopoly over the design for up to 10 years, subject to the design being examined and certified.

-In Australia, the Productivity Commission has recognised the adoption of open access business models may help to create more opportunities to exploit inventions.
-This recognition is because the process for developing an artificially intelligent autonomous vehicle requires input from multiple innovators with different fields of expertise.
+In Australia, the Productivity Commission has recognized the adoption of open access business models may help to create more opportunities to exploit inventions.38 This recognition is important for autonomous vehicles technology because the process for developing an artificially intelligent autonomous vehicle requires input from multiple innovators with different fields of expertise.

 Unless the rights between parties are carefully set, however, a collaborative development process will give rise to a bundle of intellectual property rights in which different owners may end up with rights in different parts of the whole.

 The next part of this section considers the emerging issues for rights holders in three distinct but interconnected areas associated with the technology of autonomous vehicles: open innovation, confidential information and standards for the interoperability of vehicle systems.